On this page:

 For more information about repairs in rooming houses, view:

 Entry rights to rooms

-For information about your entry rights and obligations, view our Landlord or agent right to enter the property page.
+For information about your entry rights and obligations, view Landlord or agent right to enter the property.

 For information about inspections, view Rooming house inspections.

 Residents have a right to privacy, peace and quiet.
 This means that they must not unnecessarily disturb other residents.